maiminh1996/maiminh1996.github.io/_posts/2022-07-29-pihole-camera.md

 \end{pmatrix}
 $$

-### 3 Project the point in the image plane into a pixel in pixel coord
+### Step 3 Project the point in the image plane into a pixel in pixel coord

 > Goal: Projecting $p(x, y)$ (image plane) $\rightarrow$ p$(u, v)$ (pixel coord)

 Actual origin of the camera coordinate system is usually at a corner (e.g., top left, bottom left)